domikiss/gopigo3_nav_sim/README.md

 ## Simulation

 To simulate the robot in Gazebo, use one of the following roslaunch commands.
-Note that Gazebo may need longer time (even more minutes) to load a world model first time.
-Be patient, subsequent loads will be much faster.
+Note that Gazebo may need longer time (even more minutes) to load a world model for the first time.
+Be patient; subsequent loads will be much faster.

 ```
 roslaunch gopigo3_gazebo gopigo3_willowgarage_world.launch